suesas/marble-maze/README.md

 ## Overview

 The agent tilts a board to roll a marble from a random start to a goal while avoiding holes and obstacles.
-Learning happens via PPO (or similar RL algorithms) through the ML-Agents toolkit.
+Learning happens via PPO through the ML-Agents toolkit.
 Observations combine goal/marble positions, board tilt, nearest hole locations, a guidance vector along a NavMesh path, progress along that path, and radial obstacle raycasts.
 Two continuous actions control tilt in X and Z.

 ## Features